NeoSchema Reference Guide

 attempting to add properties to an non-existing Class will result in an Exception

-:param class_id: Integer with the schema_id of the Class to which attach the given Properties
+:param class_uri: (OPTIONAL) String with the schema_uri of the Class to which attach the given Properties

 TODO: remove